From visiting ancient castles to skiing down some awesome slopes, here is our list of the best things to do in Kanazawa!

 A short walk from all the main sightseeing hotspots, this hostel is located on a local shopping street with small boutique stores.

-However, it is a little further away from the main train station though so you will need to take a bus to get to the hostel.
+However, it is a little further away from the Kanazawa station though so you will need to take a bus to get to the hostel.

 The hostel has rooms over four floors with a mix of dorm and private rooms.
 The beds in the dorm rooms are cubicle style but very comfortable and have privacy blinds.